lauralola/wicklow-animal-welfare/README.md

 * Issues with adding rating functionality need further work.
 Logged in users can leave a rating, however this is not saved and does not change average rating.
 As this was not key to website and due to timing issues this was not rectified.

 * Issue with webhooks was found to be due to an error in the WH secret key.

+* Functionality was added for users to be able to edit or delete their own comments, however this is not functioning correctly and requires further work.

 [Back to top](<#contents>)